omarfoz/watsonEat/README.md

 ### To watch the demo click on the image
 [![Watch the video](https://raw.githubusercontent.com/omarfoz/watsonEat/master/watsoneatsss.png)](https://youtu.be/gxFah_HV-l4)

 In this developer experience, we will create an iOS mobile app using Swift, Watson Assistant and Google Places API.
-The Watson Assistant service will be used to be a Chabot.
-The Google Places API will use to locate the nearby restaurant and coffee.
+The Watson Assistant service will be used as a Chabot.
+The Google Places API will use to locate the nearby restaurants and coffee.

 When the reader has completed this experience, they will understand how to:
-*	Create a Chabot mobile app that can use to find the nearby restaurant and coffee.
+*	Create a Chabot mobile app that can be used to find the nearby restaurants and coffee.
-*	Use Google Place API to locate the nearby restaurant and coffee.
+*	Use Google Place API to locate the nearby restaurants and coffee.

 ### Flow
 ![alt text](https://raw.githubusercontent.com/omarfoz/sideproject-watsonEat/master/Picture1.png)
-* 1- The user opens the iOS application then click start chat
+* 1- The user opens the iOS application then clicks start chat.
-* 2- User type “Restaurant or Coffee” via the mobile app.
+* 2- User types “Restaurant or Coffee” via the mobile app.
-* 3- Watson Assistant identified the word then active the action method to find nearby.
+* 3- Watson Assistant identifies the word then activates the action method.
-* 4- Google Places API search nearby restaurant or coffee.
+* 4- Google Places API searches nearby restaurants or coffee.
 * 5- Return the nearby result.